 I am an experimental nuclear physicist with interest in astrophysical processes.
 I use various experimental techniques to study nuclear reactions that take place inside stars.
 I focus on stellar explosions where the nuclei involved are very exotic and short-lived.
 I do most of my experiments at the National Superconducting Cyclotron Laboratory (NSCL), where these rare nuclei can be created, accelerated and studied.
-I am an Associate Professor of Physics at Michigan State University, and currently I am also serving as the Associate Director for Education and Outreach for the NSCL.
+In the near future I'm looking forward to use the Facility for Rare Isotope Beams (FRIB) for my research.
+I am a Professor of Physics at Michigan State University, and currently I am also serving as the Faculty Outreach Advisor for FRIB.

 I was born in Cyprus, in the beautiful city of Limassol.
 In 1997 I moved to Greece, where I pursued my undergraduate studies in the Physics Department of the Aristotle University of Thessaloniki.
 During my senior year I found myself falling in love with every nuclear physics class I took.
 After my graduation, in 2001, I started my graduate studies in experimental nuclear astrophysics at the Institute of Nuclear Physics, NCSR “Demokritos”, Athens, Greece and the National Technical University of Athens.
 For my Ph.D. work, I used the local 5MV Tandem accelerator, as well as the Dynamitron Tandem accelerator (DTL) of the University of Bochum.
 Since 2007 I am at the National Superconducting Cyclotron Laboratory (NSCL) and the Department of Physics and Astronomy at Michigan State University (MSU).
-At MSU, I have held various appointments (Research Associate, Assistant Professor), and currently, I am an Associate Professor of Physics and the Associate Director for Education and Outreach.
+At MSU, I have held various appointments (Research Associate, Assistant Professor, Associate Professor), and currently, I am a Professor of Physics and the Faculty Outreach Advisor for FRIB.